 India is seeing dramatic increases in domestic energy consumption.
-Ongoing industrialization and continuing development have already caused energy and peak demand shortages at an average of around 8% and 12% respectively, over the last 10 years.
+Ongoing industrialization, which includes the proliferation of warehouses and cold stores, and continuing development have already caused energy and peak demand shortages at an average of around 8% and 12% respectively over recent decades.

-Buildings are responsible for around 30% of global energy use and greenhouse gas emissions, according to the Sustainable Buildings and Climate Initiative of the United Nations Environment Program (UNEP SBCI).
+Buildings are responsible for around 30 percent of global energy use and greenhouse gas emissions, according to the Sustainable Buildings and Climate Initiative of the United Nations Environment Program (UNEP SBCI).
 The challenges with respect to climate-friendly design are expected to grow in the future.
 For example, rising temperatures increase the demand for energy-intensive air conditioning systems.
 Therefore, energy saving buildings of the future can make an even bigger contribution to climate protection than today.

-The building sector today, already

-offers a sufficient number of marketready solutions to support a green building.
-These solutions can reduce the primary energy requirement by up to 90% compared with conventional buildings.
-Standard solutions of the onesize-fits-all variety are inadequate for achieving savings of this size, because in order to build environment friendly buildings, it is critical to incorporate local climate conditions into the design from the outset.
+The building sector today already offers a sufficient number of market-ready solutions to support a green cold stores.
+These solutions can reduce the primary energy requirement by significant levels in cold stores.
+Standard solutions of the one size fits all variety are inadequate for achieving savings of this size, because in order to build environment-friendly buildings, it is critical to incorporate local climate conditions into the design from the outset.
 Retrofitted climate control systems would only drive up costs unnecessarily.
-To minimize the energy requirements of a building, its shape and envelope must be optimized, daylight exploited to the fullest and the building systems designed for maximum efficiency.
-The right insulation material plays an important role in achieving energy efficiency; much could be achieved if thermal insulation in general were given sufficient consideration from the start, in the planning phase of a building.
-Studies show that buildings insulated with sprayed polyurethane foam typically use 30% less energy for heating and cooling compared to buildings insulated with traditional fibrous insulation material.1
+To minimize the energy requirements of a building, its shape and envelope must be optimized and the building systems designed for maximum efficiency.
+The right insulation material plays an important role in achieving energy efficiency; much could be achieved if thermal insulation in general were given sufficient consideration from the start, in the planning phase.
+Studies show that buildings insulated with sprayed polyurethane foam typically use 30 percent less energy for heating and cooling compared to buildings insulated with traditional fibrous insulation material.